Leo3418/junit-5-ebuild-repo/README.md

 # JUnit 5 ebuild Repository for Gentoo

+Note: This branch has been archived.
+JUnit 5 has been added to the Gentoo repository as a single `dev-java/junit:5` ebuild that builds and installs all JUnit 5 modules, instead of multiple ebuilds where each ebuild just handles one module.

+---

 This is an ebuild repository containing experimental packages and eclasses that support running tests with JUnit 5 from Gentoo package managers.
 Its main purpose is for early prototyping, development, and testing of JUnit 5 support